evan-hyer/track-changes/conductor/tracks/core_cli_20251223/plan.md

     -   **Description:** Ensure Jest or Mocha is set up correctly with TypeScript support.
 Configure coverage reporting to enforce the 80% threshold.
     -   **Validation:** Run `npm test` and verify a sample test passes with coverage report.

-## Phase 2: Salesforce Integration Foundation
+## Phase 2: Salesforce Integration Foundation [checkpoint: 465693a]

 - [x] Task: Install Salesforce Dependencies 8f79858
     -   **Description:** Install `@salesforce/core` and `@salesforce/sf-plugins-core`.
 These are essential for auth and plugin behavior.